 In 1907, Clifford and her sons moved to Washington D.C. to join her husband who received a position in the Treasury Department.
 There, Clifford continued her political activism, getting involved in suffrage work and even marched at the famous 1913 Washington D.C.
 Suffrage Parade.
 Clifford also recruited African American women to the Niagara Movement, a predecessor of the NATIONAL ASSOCIATION FOR THE ADVANCEMENT OF COLORED PEOPLE (NAACP).

-In 1908, the Cliffords moved to Washington, D.C.
-Clifford later published two volumes of poetry, Race Rhymes (1911) and The Widening Light (1922) and served the local and national NAACP.
-She was buried in WOODLAND CEMETERY.
+Clifford continued her literary work, publishing two volumes of poetry, Race Rhymes (1911) and The Widening Light (1922) and served the local and national NAACP.
+She was buried in WOODLAND CEMETERY in Cleveland.

 Cahill, Cathleen D. Recasting the Vote: How Women of Color Transformed the Suffrage Movement (UNC Press, 2020)